stochasticTreat/hackOregonBackEnd/backend_installation_readme.md

 hackOregonBackEnd
 =================

-Scripts to build hack oregon's back end in a vagrant virtual machine.
+Scripts to build Hack Oregon's back end in a vagrant virtual machine.

 To install the backend: